JuanDiegoRV/virtualization-lab/README.md

 # virtualization-lab

 This repository contains the Spring Boot application used in the virtualization, Docker, and AWS EC2 workshop.
-It is a small web service that is built with Maven, packaged as a Docker image, run locally in isolated containers, and deployed on an EC2 virtual machine.
+It demonstrates how a small Java web service can be built with Maven, packaged as a Docker image, executed in isolated containers, published to Docker Hub, and deployed on an Amazon EC2 virtual machine.

 ## Technology